barraudf/DockerApiDotNet/README.md

 }
 ```

-DockerAPIClient can connect to unix socket (ie `unix:///var/run/docker.sock`) when compiled/run with mono or tcp (ie `tcp://127.0.0.1:1234`).
+DockerAPIClient can connect to unix socket (eg `unix:///var/run/docker.sock`) when compiled/run with mono or tcp (eg `tcp://127.0.0.1:1234`).